-The main challenge we have faced in this work, is that in the classical linear algebra literature b is assumed to be constant.
+The main challenge we have faced in this work, is that in the classical linear algebra literature, b is assumed to be constant.
 In our settings, the environment is constantly changing and the computed algorithm never terminates, leading to constantly changing values of b.
 In this paper, we ask the following question: "Is it possible to devise a self-stabilizing numerical iterative method?"
 We answer affirmatively, and show that under minor conditions it is possible to devise a self-stabilizing algorithm that solves a dynamic system of linear equations, where the input to the system is constantly changing.

 To the best of our knowledge, this is the first work tackling this challenging problem.
 We believe that our approach can have numerous applications in the field of distributed self-stabilizing computation.
-Among these potential applications are distributed ranking algorithms of nodes and data items [3], collaborative filtering [1], localization [10], collaborative signal processing [12], region detection [9], etc.

-Other works discuss fault tolerance aspects of the distributed computation.
+Other works discuss fault tolerance aspects of distributed computation.
 For example, overcoming faults in sensors by averaging the input was investigated in [11] providing a centralized algorithm.
 Quantifying faulty nodes' effect on the system's output is discussed in [8] and [5].
 These papers consider bounded input paths and their effect on the stability of the output.
 In [6] infinite input paths are considered under the assumption that only specific sensors' input may change.
 All three papers consider discrete input values, as opposed to a continuous set of input values discussed in this paper.

 The paper is constructed as follows.
 Section 2 defines the model and problem definition.
 Section 3 presents our novel algorithm SS-ITERATIVE.
 Section 4 analyzes our algorithm and gives bounds on the convergence rate.
 Section 5 presents experimental results of running SS-ITERATIVE using sample topologies.
-Section 6 extends our construction the asynchronous case.
+Section 6 extends our construction to the asynchronous case.
 We conclude in Section 7.